endoflife-date/endoflife.date/products/rancher.md

 Kubernetes clusters, while providing DevOps teams with integrated tools for running containerized workloads.

-SUSE Rancher product releases follows [Semantic Versioning](https://semver.org/).
+Rancher product releases follows [Semantic Versioning](https://semver.org/).

-Upon the General Availability (GA) date, products are supported and maintained until the End of Maintenance date.
+Upon the General Availability (GA) date, products are supported and maintained until the End of Maintenance date (Full Support).
-After a product release reaches its End of Maintenance (EOM) date, no further code-level maintenance will be provided, except for critical security- related fixes on a per-request basis.
+After a product release reaches its End of Maintenance (EOM) date, no further code-level maintenance will be provided, except for critical security- related fixes on a per-request basis (Limited Support).
-Once a product release reaches its End of Life (EOL) date, the customer may continue to use the product within the terms of product licensing agreement.

-Further informations can be found at the official [rancher support matrix](https://www.suse.com/suse-rancher/support-matrix/all-supported-versions/).
+Compatibility with various Kubernetes distributions can be found on [the rancher support matrix](https://www.suse.com/suse-rancher/support-matrix/all-supported-versions/).